-The Lead Behaviour Co-ordinator will keep a record (CPOMs) of all reported incidents to help identify pupils whose behaviour may indicate potential mental health or safeguarding problems.
+The pastoral lead will keep a record of all reported incidents to help identify pupils whose behaviour may indicate potential mental health or safeguarding problems.
 All staff will be alert to changes in a pupil's behaviour that could indicate they need help or protection.